 - Time: It can take anywhere from four months to six months to build a home.
 That’s a long time to wait, and things can change while you are waiting to move.

 - Limitations: You might be limited in the style of home you can build within your price range.
 You might also find that making a lot of changes and purchasing upgrades from the builder can be expensive.

 - Construction loan and permits: You might be required to carry the construction loan on the building process if the builder does not do this for you.
 Even if the builder handles the permits, it’s a good idea to understand what’s needed to ensure everything is built up to code.
 If you’re unsure, it is best to hire your own inspector to make sure the job is done correctly the first time — and factor that expense into the cost to build a house.

 - Legal considerations: The agreement between you and the builder might limit your rights if there’s an issue with the home-building process and you need to take the builder to court.
 Read documentation carefully and consult an attorney in your state for legal advice, if necessary.

 - Temporary housing: You might have to move into temporary housing while you wait for your home to be built.
 Doing this can mean added expenses from hiring movers and paying for rented storage space: Depending on the market, the average cost of a storage unit rental can run between $40 and $225 per month, according to CostHelper, which provides consumer information on products and services.

 Buying a House

-Lappin explained that she once remodeled a home that had Venetian columns in the dining room, baby blue carpet and mirrored walls.
+Lappin said that she once remodeled a home that had Venetian columns in the dining room, baby blue carpet and mirrored walls.
 “It was on the market for 18 months,” she said, saying the home had some tacky design choices.
-But after remodeling the home, she explained, “Someone rang our doorbell and offered us a ridiculous amount of money.
+But after remodeling the home, she said, “Someone rang our doorbell and offered us a ridiculous amount of money.
 Yes, we sold.
 My husband would have thrown in the kids, he was so happy.”

 5 Pros of Buying a House